Maritime Injury Law Firm

 The vast majority of maritime accidents and injuries are entirely preventable, and would not occur but for defective equipment and machinery, poor training and management, and worker or employer negligence.

 - Defective equipment and machinery.
 On a maritime vessel and on a dock, it is critical that all of the equipment and machinery that workers use is safe when operated as intended.
 Failing to properly maintain or repair machinery can lead to defects that are life-threatening.
 In addition to improper maintenance and repair, some equipment and machinery may be defectively manufactured or designed, putting maritime workers’ lives at risk.

 - Improper training and management.
 Equipment may be working properly, but if the person who is operating it hasn’t been adequately trained, the operation can be extremely dangerous.
 The same is true for a range of maritime worker tasks and responsibilities–proper training, management, and oversight are key for everyone’s safety and wellbeing.
+Furthermore, inexperienced boaters may not know the regulations of different waterways, causing them to act in ways that are unsafe or disrespectful to other boaters.
 This includes ensuring that all safety regulations are properly adhered to.